patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/tokens/develop-with-tokens.md

             - In the case of some text and icon colors&mdash;`on-`, which refers to accessible colors to use on a particular background.
         - **State:** What is the state?
 For example, default, hover, or clicked.

-1. **If you use semantic tokens, you will get dark theme styling for free!** You may notice tokens with `dark` in their name.
+1. **If you use semantic tokens, you will get dark theme styling for free.** You may notice tokens with `dark` in their name.
 Don’t be tempted to use them!
 These exist within a selector that applies dark theme values to the main set of semantic tokens.

 #### Examples

-Look at what you need a token for, and use the fuzzy matching to help you find the options.
-Consider the following scenarios:
+Look at what you need a token for, and use fuzzy matching to help you find the appropriate token options.
+Consider the following scenarios (based on [the VS code plugin](https://marketplace.visualstudio.com/items?itemName=vunguyentuan.vscode-css-variables) we recommend):

 - **Scenario 1:** You need to make a disabled state on a custom element.
     1. You’ll probably want to set the background color: start typing `pft` to get tokens, then `back` for background, followed by `dis` for disabled.
-    2. You'll end up selecting `var(--pf-t--global--background--color--disabled--default)`.
+    1. You'll end up selecting `var(--pf-t--global--background--color--disabled--default)`.
-    3. Next you’ll want to set the text color of that element: type `pft`, then `text` for text color, then `ondis`
+    1. Next you’ll want to set the text color of that element: type `pft`, then `text` for text color, then `ondis`
-    4. You'll end up with `var(--pf-t--global--text--color--on-disabled)`.
+    1. You'll end up with `var(--pf-t--global--text--color--on-disabled)`.
 - **Scenario 2:** You need to adjust spacing.
     1. You probably want a spacer: start typing `pft`, then `sp` to get spacers, followed by the spacer size you want (`sm`, `md`, and so on).
-    2. You'll end up with something like `var(--pf-t--global--spacer--sm)`.
+    1. You'll end up with something like `var(--pf-t--global--spacer--sm)`.